 Software developers can look at the road maps for future product development issued by companies such as Intel, Google and Microsoft.
 Carmakers know some jurisdictions will require zero emissions by as set date.

 Multinational oil companies like BP and Shell have role-play exercises coaching executives through dummy external shocks.
 For example they might look at how a military coup in a major oil-producing country might affect their business.
 This is an important way of preparing for radical external change.
 It enables executives to build teams and learn how things get done when the everyday rules of business change.

 Companies in other industries engage in similar speculative activities or have informal think tanks to work through various scenarios.
 You may apply a simplified version of some of these techniques to your own situation.

 Preparation, planning and research are important keys to dealing with change in any area of activity.
 But no amount of planning can adequately prepare you for some events.
 Companies at the World Trade Centre might have had plans to deal with computer failure, or even a large-scale disaster.
 They may have work-shopped a whole range of ideas.
 I doubt if many expected the bulk of their employees to die in a single morning.
 Yet, companies looking at other possibilities would have had a starting point for dealing with the crisis.

 You may think dealing with a terrorist attack has little to do with change management.
-In truth, the connection is slim.
-Yet, airlines faced with plummeting ticket sales and security companies faced with massively increased demand went through their own change management processes after the terror attacks.
+The connection is slim.
+Yet, airlines faced with plummeting ticket sales and security companies faced with increased demand went through their own change management processes after the terror attacks.

-Of course most of the change management you will need to deal with will be on a smaller scale and, hopefully, less dramatic.
+Most of the change management you will need to deal with will be on a smaller scale and less dramatic.
 We’ll look more closely at the issues for change managers in another post.